-[Warning: This story contains major spoilers from Sunday's The Walking Dead midseason finale.
-Read at your own risk!]
+[WARNING: The following story contains spoilers from the Season 5 premiere of The Walking Dead.
+Read at your own risk.]

 The Walking Dead's hotly anticipated Season 5 premiere wasted little time getting right into the action — and as a result, quickly paved the way for our band of survivors to escape Terminus, the presumed safe haven they arrived at last season only to be thrown into a train car.
 Although Rick (Andrew Lincoln), Daryl (Norman Reedus), Glen (Steven Yeun) and Bob (Lawrence Gilliard Jr.) were pulled out of the train car to meet a grisly, throat-slitting fate, they...

 Even the best TV dramas start to show signs of slowing down after a few years.
 And while AMC's The Walking Dead has arguably had its own share of stumbles in the past, the confident, action-packed Season 5 premiere suggests a show that's just getting warmed up.

 Each week, executive editor Adam Bryant satisfies your need for TV scoop.
 Please send all questions to email@example.com.

 I am dying for some Walking Dead scoop.
 Got anything? — Matt

 This season certainly doesn't waste any time getting into the action!
 Look for a very bloody first episode that offers some quick answers about the people of Terminus.
 Remember when executive producer Robert Kirkman told us that Terminus leader Gareth was not the season's major villain?
 That doesn't mean he isn't sufficiently creepy!

 The conversation between Richard and Maggie on last week's Grey's Anatomy was so upsetting.
 Is he ever going to tell her that he's her father? — Karen

 After her less-than-great first impression of Meredith, it's pretty clear that Maggie isn't jumping at the chance to incorporate more new relatives into her life....